pmagwene/Bio313/lecture-01/intro-to-sweave.md

     \end{document}

 Note that the second code chunk, we wrote `fig=True` in the Pweave document, whereas we wrote `fig=TRUE` for the Sweave document.
 This minor difference reflects the different syntax for boolean values in R and Python.

 Save that code in a text file called `pweave1.Pnw` and from the bash shell (*not* in the Python interpretter) type the following command:

-    Pweave -f 'tex' pweave1.Pnw
+    Pweave -f "tex" pweave1.Pnw

-The option `-f 'tex'` tells Pweave to output a  file.
-Assuming you got no error messages, you can then compile this to PDF using the following
+The option `-f "tex"` tells Pweave to output a file (Note: from the Windows command prompt you must use double quotes around "tex", on Unix-based systems either single our double quotes work fine).
+Assuming you got no error messages, you can then compile this to PDF using the following command:
-command:

     pdflatex pweave1.tex